luxedo/SPOS/README.md

 #### `string`

-String value.

-This data type encodes the string to base64.
+This data type encodes the input string to base64.
 Characters outside the [base64 index table](https://en.wikipedia.org/wiki/Base64#Base64_table) are replaced with `/` (index 62) and spaces are replaced with `+` (index 63).